jhAman-9/Java-Spring/Notes/Exception_Handling.md

             System.out.println("Something Went Wrong" + e);
         }

+# Finally
+- if a try block donnot have catch block then it give error then their finally block used to handle error.

+- The Finally Block will must excuate if it is exception or not..

+- Basically Final Block is used to closing The Resource.
+Examlpe -> br.close();

+        # it is excuate whether it is exception or not

+        finally {
+            System.out.println("The Finally Block");
+            br.close();
+        }

 # Throw
 - Throw keyword is used tp throw the exception and catch block catch it..